If this superfood is so beneficial, why are so many people missing out?

 Simmering bones and tendons does not fit into many modern lifestyles, regardless of the promised benefits.
 But as more and more people discover the benefits of bone broth, demand for a convenient way to consume it has skyrocketed.

 Enter: Bone Broth Protein, the protein powder that is true to its name.
 It begins as a true, traditionally made bone broth, and then is concentrated into a high-quality powder providing the benefits of real bone broth—without the time spent cooking it OR the mess and clean up.

 It contains minimal ingredients and flavored with natural ingredients only.

-Unlike other forms of protein, Bone Broth Protein is serum soluble.
-That means that it is extremely easy on the digestive system to digest and assimilate.
+Unlike other forms of protein, Bone Broth Protein is considered "serum soluble."
+That means that it is extremely easy on the gut and to assimilate.
 When the body is ingesting bone broth, it’s getting access to important and diverse minerals, amino acids and even protein in a highly absorbable package.

 Do you know what kinds of proteins are not serum soluble?
 Whey protein, egg protein, soy protein and even plant-based proteins like rice protein, hemp protein and pea protein.

 Bone Broth Protein truly stands apart from the rest.

 Bone Broth Protein is a powder from the concentrate of REAL bone broth.
 Ancient Nutrition carries dozens of flavors and varieties for every palate.